Progressive Party (China): Origins

-In 1908, both the emperor and Cixi had died.
+In 1908, both the Emperor and Cixi had died.
 The group renamed itself in Chinese as the "Empire Constitutionalist Association" (帝國憲政會) (the English name was not changed), often referred to as the Constitutionalist Party (憲政黨), and was allowed to operate in China.
 They helped the Qing court set up provincial assemblies and a National Assembly in 1910.
 They were, however, deeply disappointed that the assemblies existed to give advice only.
-In addition, the Qing court's draft constitution was a near word for word copy of Japan's Meiji Constitution with the exception that the emperor was given significantly more power.
+In addition, the Qing court's draft constitution was a near word for word copy of Japan's Meiji Constitution with the exception that the Emperor was given significantly more power.
 The new cabinet system consisted of members from the Aisin Gioro clan, making it more nepotistic than before.
 After a brief period as the "Empire Unity Party" (帝国统一党), on 4 June 1911 they became known as the Friends of the Constitution (憲友會).
 The Constitutionalist party was the first legally registered political party in China.

 During the Wuchang Uprising, the first politician to side with the mutineers was Tang Hualong, a Constitutionalist and leader of the Hubei provincial assembly, who took over the civilian administrative side of the revolution.
 Fed up with years of frustration, many Constitutionalists joined the 1911 Revolution, one noticeable exception was Kang Youwei who remained loyal to Emperor Puyi.

-In 1912, Liang returned to China and the party renamed itself as the Democratic Party (民主黨).
+In 1912, Liang returned to China and the party renamed itself as the Democratic Party.
 It came in fourth in the National Assembly elections behind the Nationalist, Republican, and Unity Parties.